Kong/docs.konghq.com/app/_hub/kong-inc/mocking/index.md

 4. Enable the [Mocking plugin](#enable-mock-plugin) on the get stock quote route.
 5. Enable the [CORS plugin](#enable-cors-plugin) on the get stock quote route.
 6. [Test the mocked response](#testing123) from the Dev Portal, Insomnia, or the command line.
-7. When your API mock testing is completed, [disable the Mocking plugin and update the Service URL](#post-test).
+7. When you've completed your API mock testing, [disable the Mocking plugin and update the Service URL](#post-test).

 ### Deploy a spec to the Dev Portal {#deploy-spec-portal}